Information Technology Policies

 3.9.
 Compliance and Enforcement

-All users of the College’s IT resources must abide by this policy.
-Users not wishing to agree to and comply with this policy will be denied use of or access to Bowdoin’s IT resources.
+All users of the College’s technology resources must abide by this policy.
+Users not wishing to agree to and comply with this policy will be denied use of or access to Bowdoin’s technology resources.

-The CIO is responsible for the interpretation and enforcement of this policy.
+The SVP/CIO is responsible for the interpretation and enforcement of this policy.
 He may also grant written exceptions to specific clauses of this policy.
-Appeals of the CIO’s determinations may be addressed to the senior vice president for administration and treasurer.
+Appeals of the SVP/CIO’s determinations may be addressed to the senior vice president for administration and treasurer.

-Guest users of publicly available College IT resources are also subject to the terms of this policy.
-While explicit acceptance of this policy is not required for guests to access these limited IT resources, guests are accountable for their actions while using College IT resources.
+Guest users of publicly available College technology resources are also subject to the terms of this policy.
+While explicit acceptance of this policy is not required for guests to access these limited technology resources, guests are accountable for their actions while using College technology resources.
 Guests who violate this policy will be asked to cease use and may be barred from further access.
-If a guest user violates federal, state, or local law while using College IT resources, the CIO may report this activity to the appropriate governmental enforcement agency.
+If a guest user violates federal, state, or local law while using College technology resources, the SVP/CIO may report this activity to the appropriate governmental enforcement agency.

 3.10.
 Dissemination and Revisions